What Is STIR/SHAKEN?

 STIR/SHAKEN is a substantial technology aimed at stopping "robocalling" by targeting the unverifiability of Caller ID.
 The hypothesis is that if call recipients could really know who was calling, we could better judge whether we wanted to answer the call.

-2. The FCC and Canadian CRTC Mandate STIR/SHAKEN Compliance
+The FCC & Canadian CRTC Mandate STIR/SHAKEN Compliance

 In November 2018, US Federal Communications Commission (FCC) sent letters to major Telephone Providers, including AT&T, Verizon, and Comcast, asking them to implement STIR/SHAKEN in 2019.